-When you configure DHCP for ExtremeCloud Appliance, create 078 SLP DA Option for access points on a Centralized site.
+When you configure DHCP for ExtremeCloud Appliance, create one of the following options that depend on your site type:

+- The 078 SLP DA Option for access points on a Centralized site. - The 191 Option for access points on a Distributed site.